Manny Corpas

-Manuel Corpas (born December 3, 1982) is a Panamanian professional baseball pitcher for the Martinez Sturgeon of the Pecos League.
-He previously played in Major League Baseball (MLB) for the Colorado Rockies and Chicago Cubs.
+Manuel Corpas (born December 3, 1982) is a Panamanian professional baseball field manager for the Monterey Amberjacks of the Pecos League.
+He was previously a pitcher in Major League Baseball (MLB) for the Colorado Rockies and Chicago Cubs.

 Career

 Colorado Rockies

 From the town of Aguas Benditas-Chilibre, Panama, Corpas was signed by the Colorado Rockies at the age of 16 as an amateur free agent in 1999.
 He made his debut for the Rockies on July 18, 2006.

 Following the All-Star Break in 2007, Corpas filled in as closer for Brian Fuentes, who was demoted after taking four of eight losses during an 8-game losing skid.
 Corpas finished the year with a 4–2 win–loss record, a 2.08 earned run average, and 19 saves in 22 chances; he continued to serve as the Rockies' closer during the 2007 postseason.

 He continued as the closer into the 2008 season.
 However, after a number of poor outings, he was replaced by Fuentes in late April.
 In 2008, he tied for the major league lead in blown saves, with 9.

 During 2009 spring training, he competed with Huston Street for the closer spot; Street won the position and Corpas started the season as the eighth inning set up pitcher.
 After poor performances by Street, Corpas was renamed the closer on April 17; however, Corpas also pitched poorly, and the closer job was given back to Street on May 1.
+He was released on November 16, 2010.

 Texas Rangers

-Following the 2010 season, Corpas was released.
-On April 8, 2011, Corpas signed a minor league contract with the Texas Rangers.
+On May 3, 2011, Corpas signed a minor league contract with the Texas Rangers.
+He became a free agent following the season on November 2.

 Chicago Cubs

-After missing the entire 2011 season due to Tommy John surgery, Corpas signed a one-year deal with the Chicago Cubs on December 22, 2011.
+On December 22, 2011, After missing the entire 2011 season due to Tommy John surgery, Corpas signed a one-year deal with the Chicago Cubs.

 After being outrighted off of the Cubs' 40-man roster, Corpas elected free agency.
 Corpas had a 5.01 ERA and 46 2/3 innings in 48 games.